leonard-seydoux/earth-data-science/lectures/slides.md

 ---

-## A fully connected network for slving the MNIST classification
+## A fully connected network for solving the MNIST classification

 <!-- _footer: LeCun et al. (1998) -->